 Located on 235 acres along the banks of the Brandywine River, Hagley Museum and Library is the site of the gunpowder works founded by E.I. du Pont in 1802.
 This shining example of early American industry features indoor and outdoor exhibitions, including restored mills, a workers community, and the ancestral home and garden of the du Pont family.
 Which is more of a draw: the fascinating historical treasures or the restorative vistas of the River?
 You tell us!

 Just a few miles outside of Wilmington, through the rolling hills, Brandywine River Museum of Art is home to an outstanding collection of American art.
 The former 19th-century mill now includes a modern steel and glass addition overlooking the banks of the Brandywine River.
 Renowned for its holdings of the Wyeth family of artists, the museum features galleries dedicated to the work of N.C., Andrew and Jamie Wyeth.
-From June 24 through September 17, Brandywine River Museum of Art will feature the exhibition Andrew Wyeth: In Retrospect – a celebration of the 100th anniversary of the artist’s birth; and it will display more than 100 of his finest works.
+Through June 7, 2020 experience Votes for Women: A Visual History, an once-in-a-lifetime exhibition that examines the visual culture of the suffrage movement, revealing how the "look" of women's rights developed and important visual strategies that propelled the campaign.

 Founded in 1912 in memory of artist Howard Pyle, the Delaware Art Museum is best known for its large collection of British Pre-Raphaelite art, illustrations by Howard Pyle, and urban landscapes by John Sloan.
 Don’t miss the outdoor sculpture gardens for some attention-grabbing three-dimensional pieces!
-And starting June 24, 2017 an exciting new installation reviews the rich work of advertising genius, McCauley (“Mac”) Conner, a titan of America’s “Mad Men” era of advertising.
-Mac’s illustrations populated magazines like Redbook and McCall’s and touched on topics as diverse as Cold War anxiety and juvenile delinquency.
+And, running March 21 through September 6, 2020 enjoy Layered Abstraction: Margo Allman & Helen Mason and exhibition celebrating two women who have dedicated their artistic careers to exploring the infinite possibilities of abstraction.

 The Delaware Contemporary is a dynamic gathering place for the exploration of new ideas at the intersection of art, design, and technology.
 Located on the Wilmington Riverfront, each year, the museum presents 30 exhibitions of regionally, nationally, and internationally recognized artists.